averbraeck/opentrafficsim/docs/index.md

 All current contributors work at Delft University of Technology in the Netherlands.
 We are not picky; if you believe you can contribute to this ambitious project, please contact us.
 The current group of contributors is:

-* Hans van Lint, TU Delft, faculty CEG
 * Alexander Verbraeck, TU Delft, faculty TBM
-* Peter Knoppers, TU Delft, faculty CEG
 * Wouter Schakel, TU Delft, faculty CEG (author of this manual)
+* Peter Knoppers
+* Hans van Lint, TU Delft, faculty CEG

 Early contributors to the project were:

-* Guus Tamminga, TU Delft, faculty CEG
+* Guus Tamminga
 * Yufei Yuan, TU Delft, faculty CEG